Bonsai Tonight

 Kawabe’s carving and grafting work is impressive.
 Together, these skills make him an outstanding creator of bonsai from collected material.
 His garden reflects this.
 Although a small number of the trees in his garden are ready for show, the vast majority are in various stages of development.
 He spoke at length about bonsai development, constantly emphasizing the incremental nature of the work.
 Maybe one year for carving the deadwood on a tree, another for grafting or repotting, and so on.
 While it’s possible to do all of this work at the same time, the health of the tree should determine how much work is done at any one time and when the work should be done.

-Kawabe with 15 year old pine seedling
+Kawabe with a 15 year old pine bonsai he’s grown from seed

-Kawabe with a 15yr. old pine bonsai he’s raised from seed.
+Kawabe with a 15yr. old pine bonsai he’s raised from seed

 On the topic of wiring, Kawabe told us there are three reasons for adding wire to a tree: to modify its shape, to cause swelling, and to let light in where it is needed.
 We are used to wiring trees to get them into shape.
 We’re typically careful not to let the wires cut into the branches and we remove and replace wire when it gets tight.